 Overland Park Medicaid lawyers at Parman & Easterday will help ensure your need for nursing home care or long-term care at home does not jeopardize your ability to leave your legacy.
 We can also help you ensure that providing an inheritance to a disabled loved one does not cause your relative or friend with special needs to lose access to important means-tested Medicaid benefits.

 To learn about the different ways our legal team can assist you with the Medicaid planning process and help you avoid costly mistakes, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online at any time for personalized help.
+You can also give us a call today at (405) 843-6100 or contact us online at any time for personalized help.